 You will feel awesome in the most unexpected places that will make every step of the trek worthwhile.

-Mountain Biking is an enjoyable activity which is experienceable.
+Mountain Biking is an enjoyable activity that is experienceable.
 In Nepal, Mountain Biking is exciting as well as challenging.
-The landscape comprises of flatlands, hills, and mountains.
-There are numerous trails in Nepal, most of which are not paved but provide beautiful sceneries and exhilarating experience.
-No matter you are beginner or professional, the trails in Nepal keep you enthusiastic, The undulating hills of Nepal presents the easy to challenging and technical single tracks.
+The landscape comprises flatlands, hills, and mountains.
+There are numerous trails in Nepal, most of which are not paved but provide beautiful sceneries and exhilarating experiences.
+No matter whether you are a beginner or professional, the trails in Nepal keep you enthusiastic, The undulating hills of Nepal present the easy to challenging and technical single tracks.
 You can pick either short or long routes depending on your endurance and interest.
 Some popular cycling trails are:

-Nepal has numerous hiking trails for all the hiking lovers.
-Hiking is one of the perfect ways to discover the magnificence of varied cultural aspect, nature and real highlights of Nepal within few days specifically in hilly regions.
-There is the multi-day hike to very enjoyable short ones that you can complete in a single day.
+Nepal has numerous hiking trails for all hiking lovers.
+Hiking is one of the perfect ways to discover the magnificence of varied cultural aspects, nature, and highlights of Nepal within a few days specifically in hilly regions.
+There is a multi-day hike to very enjoyable short ones that you can complete in a single day.
 You can choose a hike according to your stamina, time limit, and preference.
-If you have limited timeframe then, you can still experience hiking for one or more days around Kathmandu’s hills and small settlements.
+If you have a limited timeframe then, you can still experience hiking for one or more days around Kathmandu’s hills and small settlements.
 The sub-alpine woodlands and serene landscape make for a great short break from the bustle of city life.

-There are numerous series of hiking from short-long and easy-hard point.
-There are easy trails to reach vantage point to savor the mountain backdrop which is distant great and pleasurable.
+There are numerous series of hiking from short-long and easy-hard points.
+There are easy trails to reach vantage points to savor the mountain backdrop which is distant great and pleasurable.